Robert-van-Engelen/lisp/README.md

 For example, `(slice 0 3 'abcdef)` gives `"abc"`, `(slice -3 2 'abcdef)` gives `"de"`, `(slice 2 -4 "abcdef")` gives `"fedc"`, and `(slice 0 -99 123 456 789)` gives `"987654321"`.

-To test whether your new functions are robust aginst interfering garbage collections, compile the source code with `-DDEBUG` to force GC for every cell allocation performed by the interpreter.
+To test whether your new functions are robust against interfering garbage collections, compile the source code with `-DDEBUG` to force GC for every cell allocation performed by the interpreter.
 This slows the interpreter down significantly, but you will quickly notice when GC destroyed a new atom, string or list that wasn't protected with a `push`.
 Don't forget to release each `push` with `pop` when the function returns.

-Adding a special form `(write-to "results.txt" (run stuff))` to write all output of `(run stuff)` that it produces with `(print ...)`, `(println ...)` and `(write ...)` to a file `results.txt`:
+Let's add a new special form `(write-to "results.txt" (run stuff))` to write all output of `(run stuff)` that it produces with `(print ...)`, `(println ...)` and `(write ...)` to a file `results.txt`:

 ```c
     L f_writeto(L t, L *e) {